Osaka eases COVID-19 vaccine reservation requirement to speed up inoculations ahead of next wave

 Although infections have been declining in both Tokyo and Osaka, the daily tally in Osaka started to exceed that of Tokyo late last month.

-On Saturday, Osaka recorded 124 new cases, a decrease of 60 compared to the previous Saturday, and no COVID-19 linked deaths.
-But the nation’s capital, which has a population of nearly 14 million compared to Osaka’s 8.8 million, had only 82 cases the same day, the lowest this year, although it confirmed nine deaths among COVID-19 patients.
+On Sunday, Osaka recorded 105 new cases, a decrease of 31 compared to a week before, and two COVID-19 linked deaths.
+But the nation’s capital, which has a population of nearly 14 million compared to Osaka’s 8.8 million, had only 60 cases the same day, the lowest this year, although it confirmed seven deaths among COVID-19 patients.

 The reasons for the differences between Tokyo and Osaka were not entirely clear.
 But Osaka officials cited the need to get more younger people vaccinated as quickly as possible as they constitute a larger percentage of recent new infections.
 Tokyo began a similar campaign at the end of August, offering younger people vaccine shots without reservations at a site in Shibuya.